 - For the cookie dough:

 - In a saucepan combine the prunes and water, cover and bring to boil.
-Simmer for 6-7 minutes until the prunes become soft.
-Add the coconut oil and stir well.
+Simmer for 7-8 minutes until the prunes become soft.
+Remove from the heat, add the coconut oil and stir well.
 Puree the mixture.
 Set aside to cool completely.